hamza-Algohary/gameoflife/README.md

         key.keysym.sym // The keyboard button that was pressed if any.
 Possible values: SDLK_UP, SDLK_DOWN, SDLK_RIGHT, SDLK_LEFT.
     }

-Look at closeClicked() implementation in Window class to see how quit event is handled using the above API.
+Look at closeClicked() implementation in [Window.java](src/Window.java) to see how quit event is handled using the above API.

 To get keyboard input, check if the event type is **SDL_KEYDOWN**, If so then you will find what key was pressed in the **key.keysym.sym** field